kordk/shinyGAStool/README.md

 ## Citation
 Please cite the tool using this website repository and the manuscript:

-Hoffman T, Miaskowski C, Kober KM.
+Hoffmann TJ, Miaskowski C, Kober KM.
+ShinyGAStool: A user-friendly tool for candidate gene association studies.
 SoftwareX.
-In press.
-ShinyGAStool: A user-friendly tool for candidate gene association studies.
+2023;21:101274. doi: 10.1016/j.softx.2022.101274.

 ## Installation instructions